KamJer/AtiperaExc/README.md

 ## Layers

-- **GitHubController:** Exposes REST endpoints to retrieve GitHub repositories based on owner and authentication token.
-Handles Accept header validation and exception handling for not acceptable requests.
+- **GitHubController:** REST endpoints for retrieving GitHub repositories based on owner and optional authentication token.
+Handles Accept header validation and custom exception handling.
-- **GitHubService:** Performs communication with the GitHub API using RestTemplate.
-Fetches repositories and their branches, filters out forked repositories, and returns the result.
+- **GitHubService:** Manages communication with the GitHub API using a GitHubClient.
+Fetches repositories, filters out forks, and retrieves branches for each repository.
+- **GitHubClient:** Utilizes RestTemplate to make requests to the GitHub API for repositories and branches.
 - **GitHubControllerAdvice:** Global exception handler for specific exceptions, providing customized error responses.

 ## Prerequisites